0xsequence-demos/cloudflare-worker-sequence-relayer-example/README.md

-Serverless Sequence Minter Relayer using Cloudflare Workers
+Serverless Sequence Minter Transactions API using Cloudflare Workers
 ===========================================================

 This repo contains a sample minter implementation that leverages [Cloudflare Workers](https://developers.cloudflare.com/workers/) to deploy a secure and gasless token minter that can be leveraged for minting in-game items and tokens.

-You can read a complete tutorial about how to use it [on Sequence Docs](https://docs.sequence.xyz/relayer/mint-collectibles-serverless).
+You can read a complete tutorial about how to use it [on Sequence Docs](https://docs.sequence.xyz/guides/mint-collectibles-serverless).

 ## Usage